Know what to look for in pet insurance so you can find the policy that matches your pet's needs.

 How to compare pet insurance plans

-There are two different types of cover.
+There are generally three different types of cover available:

 Accident-only pet insurance.
 This insurance covers medical costs resulting from accidents.
 Generally, this type of cover refers to specific causes as well as certain types of injury.